 How to file an appeal

-You may use the Notice of Appeal form (PDF, 329 KB) available on this website or submit a written letter.
+You may use the Notice of Appeal form (PDF, 2 MB) or submit a written letter.

 Either way, we must receive your notice within 90 days of the date within the levy bylaw (or amendment) passed.
 It must also include the information in section 12(1) of the Off-site Levies Regulation AR 187/2017.

 According to this provision, the notice must:

 - identify the municipality or municipalities that passed the bylaw

 - identify how the appellant is directly affected by the bylaw

 - set out the grounds on which the appeal is made

 - contain a description of the relief requested by the appellant